andreasvc/disco-dop/docs/discodop.rst

               (default: 1); use 0 to detect the number of CPUs.
 --numtrees=n  only read first n trees from first treebank --encoding=x  use x as treebank encoding, e.g. utf-8, iso-8859-1, etc.
---approx      report approximate frequencies (lower bound) --nofreq      do not report frequencies.
+--nofreq      do not report frequencies.
---relfreq     report relative frequencies wrt. root node of fragments.
+--approx      report counts of occurrence as maximal fragment (lower bound) --relfreq     report relative frequencies wrt. root node of fragments.
 --twoterms    only consider fragments with at least two lexical terminals.
 --adjacent    only consider pairs of adjacent fragments (n, n + 1).